Ivy-Taff/Kanban-Ivy-Board/README.md

 adding authentication with JSON Web Tokens

 ## Description
 A Kanban board with authentication to JSON Web Tokens.
-(Note: The svg files are giving me issues, may resubmit after discussion.)

 ## Table of Contents
 - [Installation](#installation)